 Born on August 20, 1948, to Canadian parents in San Diego, California, Heather McHugh was raised in Gloucester Point, Virginia.
 Her father was a marine biologist, and directed the marine biological laboratory on the York River.
 She entered Harvard University at the age of seventeen.

-She is also the author of a collection of literary essays titled Broken English: Poetry and Partiality (1993), and three books of translation: Glottal Stop: Poems of Paul Celan (with Nikolai Popov, 2001), winner of the Griffin International Poetry Prize; Because the Sea is Black: Poems of Blaga Dimitrova (with Niko Boris, 1989); and D’après tout: Poems by Jean Follain (1981).
+McHugh is also the author of a collection of literary essays titled Broken English: Poetry and Partiality (Wesleyan University Press, 1993), and three books of translation: Glottal Stop: Poems of Paul Celan, co-translated with Nikolai Popov (Wesleyan University Press, 2000), winner of the Griffin International Poetry Prize; Because the Sea is Black: Poems of Blaga Dimitrova, co-translated with Niko Boris (Wesleyan University Press, 1989); and D’après tout: Poems by Jean Follain (Princeton University Press, 1981).

-Her honors include two grants from the National Endowment for the Arts, a Lila Wallace/Reader’s Digest Award, a Guggenheim Foundation fellowship, and, in 2006, one of the first United States Artists awards.
-From 1999 to 2006 she served as a Chancellor of the Academy of American Poets, and in 2000 was elected a fellow of the American Academy of Arts and Sciences.
-In 2009, she was awarded the MacArthur Foundation "Genius Grant" for her work.
+McHugh’s honors include two grants from the National Endowment for the Arts, a Lila Wallace-Reader’s Digest Award, a Guggenheim Foundation Fellowship, and, in 2006, one of the first United States Artists awards.
+From 1999 to 2006, McHugh served as a Chancellor of the Academy of American Poets, and in 2000 was elected a fellow of the American Academy of Arts and Sciences.
+In 2009, she was awarded the MacArthur Foundation’s "Genius Grant" for her work.

-For over 20 years, she has served as a visiting faculty member in the MFA Program for Writers at Warren Wilson College, and since 1984 as Milliman Writer-in-Residence at the University of Washington in Seattle.
+For more than twenty years, McHugh has served as a visiting faculty member in the MFA program for writers at Warren Wilson College and, since 1984, as the Milliman Writer-in-Residence at the University of Washington.